 This page describes objects, a resource in Cloud Storage.
-For a general overview of how Cloud Storage works, see Introduction to Cloud Storage.
+For a general overview of how Cloud Storage works, see the Cloud Storage product overview.

 Objects are the individual pieces of data that you store in Cloud Storage.